kuzzleio/documentation/src/api/1/controller-security/get-credentials-by-id/index.md

 {{{since "1.0.0"}}}

-Get credential information for the user identified by the strategy's unique user identifier `userId`.
+Gets credential information for the user identified by the strategy's unique user identifier `userId`.

 The returned `result` object will vary depending on the strategy (see the [getById plugin function]({{ site_base_path }}plugins-reference/1/plugins-features/adding-authentication-strategy/#the-getbyid-function)), and it can be empty.